Can Fibroids Cause Constipation? Gut Health Q&A for Uterine Fibroids

 In this blog, you'll learn how fibroids affect the digestive system, the connection between gut health and fibroid development, and holistic approaches to managing symptoms.

-Fibroids are surprisingly common, affecting 70–80% of women by age 50.
-Certain groups are at higher risk, including African-American women, individuals with a family history of fibroids, those with obesity, early menstruation, or hormonal imbalances.
+Fibroids are surprisingly common, “They affect about 70 to 80 percent of women by the age of 50, and people who are more at risk are African-American women, or people that have family history, obesity, early menstruation, and hormonal imbalances,” notes Hoang.
 While not every case leads to noticeable symptoms, many women seek care when fibroids significantly impact their quality of life.
 Understanding the connection between fibroids and gastrointestinal symptoms, such as constipation, is a key part of addressing concerns for those affected.

 Can uterine fibroids cause constipation?